ENERGY STAR® Certified Manufactured Homes

 ENERGY STAR® is a nationally recognized, voluntary program designed to identify and promote energy-efficient products, homes and buildings to consumers and business owners across the United States.
 Initiated by the U.S. Environmental Protection Agency (EPA) in 1992, ENERGY STAR is now a joint effort of EPA and the U.S. Department of Energy (DOE).
 EPA is responsible for administering the ENERGY STAR New Homes program.

-Beginning January 1, 2023, the 45L New Energy Efficient Home Credit offers a $2,500 tax credit to producers of ENERGY STAR certified homes, including manufactured homes.
+The Section § 45L New Energy Efficient Home Credit offers a $2,500 tax credit to producers of ENERGY STAR certified manufactured homes acquired after January 1, 2023 and before July 1, 2026.
+More information is available on the IRS website https://www.irs.gov/forms-pubs/about-form-8908.

 Program Requirements